Pharmacology for Health Professionals (10293.1)

 CorequisitesMust be enrolled in the Bachelor of Vision Science, 372JA.

-Bryant B., Knights K., Darroch S., and Rowland A. Pharmacology for Health Professionals (5th edition).
-2019 Elsevier.
+Bryant B., Knights K., Darroch S., and Rowland A. Pharmacology for Health Professionals (current edition).
+Elsevier.
 Sydney

 Submission of assessment items